-Production of Sorghum/Sugarcane Hybrids: Seed of Tx3361, a line homozygous for iap and segregating for male sterility (Kuhlman and Rooney, in review), was planted in pots in the greenhouse from mid-July through mid-September to ensure flower synchronization between the sorghum and sugarcane plants.
+Production of Sorghum/Sugarcane Hybrids: Seed of Tx3361, a line homozygous for iap and segregating for male sterility (Kuhlman et al. in review), was planted in pots in the greenhouse from mid-July through mid-September to ensure flower synchronization between the sorghum and sugarcane plants.
 At the onset of anthesis, male sterile plants of Tx3361 were identified based on anther phenotype and isolated from unknown pollen by covering with a paper bag.
-Sorghum/sugarcane pollinations were made at the USDA-ARS Sugarcane Research Unit in Houma, Louisiana between late September and early November of 2007 and 2008.
+Sorghum/sugarcane pollinations were made at the USDA-ARS Sugarcane Research Unit in Houma, Louisiana between late September and early

+November of 2007 and 2008.
 Additional pollinations were made in College Station, Tx in January and February of 2009.

-Tx3361 was used as the female parent.
-A total of 67 basic and commercial sugarcane breeding clones were used as pollen parents.
+A total of 67 basic and commercial sugarcane breeding lines were used as male parents.

 In 2007 pollinations made in Houma were completed by dusting the sorghum panicle with freshly collected sugarcane pollen and by rubbing the sorghum panicle through the sugarcane tassel.
-Male parents included one commercial sugarcane cultivar, one released energy-cane cultivar (high-fiber sugarcane for biofuel production), three commercial breeding clones, four S. spontaneum accessions, and one Erianthus accession.
-Also included were six breeding clones that resulted from the following crosses: one S. spontaneum x sugarcane (F_1) , one S. officinarum x sugarcane (F_1) , one S. spontaneum x S. spontaneum, two F_1 x sugarcane (BC1);, and one BC1 x sugarcane (BC2).
+Male parents included one released commercial sugarcane variety, one released energy-cane variety, three commercial breeding lines, four S. spontaneum accessions, and one Erianthus accession.
+Also included were six clones resulting from wide hybridization (basic breeding lines).
+These included clones resulting from the following crosses: one S. spontaneum x sugarcane (F1); one S. officinarum x sugarcane $(F_1)$ ; one spont complex (S. spontaneum x S. spontaneum); two $F_1$ x sugarcane (BC1); one BC1 x sugarcane (BC2).
 In addition, one cross was made using multiple male parents (a polycross).
 In 2008, crosses were made by tapping tassels of a single sugarcane parent over the top of one to three sorghum panicles.
 To improve pollen load on the panicle, this was followed by rubbing the sorghum panicles into the sugarcane tassels.
 For a single cross, pollinations were repeated for 3-4 consecutive days during sugarcane anthesis.
-Males included five commercially released sugarcane cultivars, 24 sugarcane breeding clones, two Erianthus accessions, one S. spontaneum accession, and 13 basic breeding clones.
+Males included five commercially released sugarcane varieties, 24 sugarcane breeding lines, two Erianthus accessions, one S. spontaneum accession, and 13 basic breeding lines.
 The basic breeding lines included 12 F1 hybrids between S. spontaneum and sugarcane and one BC2.
 One polycross was also included in 2008.
 Pollinated sorghum plants were returned to College Station for seed development and maturation.
-The sorghum x sugarcane crosses made in College Station were completed using five commercial sugarcane breeding clones from the Texas AgriLife sugarcane breeding program in Weslaco, TX.
+The sorghum x sugarcane crosses made in College Station were completed using five commercial sugarcane breeding lines from the Texas AgriLife sugarcane breeding program in Weslaco, TX.
 Each sorghum panicle was pollinated only one time using the techniques developed in Houma in 2008.